AetherusFX/Unity_Bookmark/README.md

 - UI Material Indication: Adjusted the opacity of the yellow border for UI Shader Materials in the preview to 0.7 for better visibility.
 - Material Info: Added Word Wrap to the shader name label on the Material card for cleaner display of long shader names.
 - Performance Optimization: Improved performance to mitigate slowdowns that could occur with a large number of saved assets.

+### [v1.2]_251102
+- Thumbnail Capture Separation & Improvement: Prefab captures now use the original SceneView-based method, while Scene captures use the new UI-camera-inclusive approach. → UI overlays (including Canvas elements) are now properly rendered in scene captures.

+- Button Behavior: The “⦿” capture button automatically selects the appropriate capture method depending on whether the item is a Prefab or a Scene.